 - 1 white truffle

-- Heat the butter in another pot over medium-high heat and saute the shallots for 2-3 minutes.
+- Heat the butter in another pot over medium-high heat and saute the shallots for 2 minutes.
 Do not let them brown.
-Add the rice and stir well, then cook for 1-2 minutes, until the rice is well coated and hot.
+Add the rice and stir well, then cook for 2 minutes, stirring often, until the rice is well coated and hot.

 - Pour in the white wine and bring to a strong boil.
 Stir often and let this cook down.
 When it is almost dry, pour in 2 ladles' worth of the simmering water and sprinkle about a teaspoon of salt over the rice.
 Stir constantly until this has almost boiled away.

-- Add 2 more ladles’ worth of the water and continue.
+- Add 2 more ladles' worth of the water and continue.
 Repeat until the rice is al dente.
 Taste for salt and add some if needed.
 Pour in a little more water and stir in the Parmigiano cheese.
-Let this cook for 1-2 minutes, stirring often.
+Let this cook for 1 to 2 minutes, stirring often.

 - Turn off the heat and stir in the truffle oil.
 Use as much as you want, but at least a couple tablespoons.
-I would not use more than 1/4 cup, though.
+I would not use more than 3 tablespoons, though.

 - Serve in shallow bowls and shave the truffle over the top at the last moment.